-If you were injured because of the negligence of some other person, or business, you might be in the process of pursuing a personal injury insurance claim.
+If you were injured because of the negligence of some other person, or business, you might be pursuing a personal injury insurance claim.
 You desire to obtain compensation for the losses you have sustained.

-As you have tried to settle your claim with an insurance company, you may find yourself bewildered as to why the offer for compensation for your injuries is so small.
+As you have tried to settle your claim with an insurance company, you may be bewildered as to why the offer for compensation for your injuries is so small.
 You are not alone.
-Time and again, injured people like you find themselves in this same quandary.
+Injured people like you often find themselves in this same quandary.
 Low ball offers are the rule and not the exception unless you have one of the best personal injury lawyers on your side.

 Insurance Company is in Business for Profit!

-As is the case of any other large corporation, an insurance company exists for one main reason.
+As with any other large corporation, an insurance company exists for one main reason.
 An insurance company is primarily in business to make money for its shareholders.
-The stark reality is that an insurance company increases its profits, and enhances the amount of money paid to shareholders, by decreasing the amount of money paid out in insurance claims.
+The stark reality is that an insurance company increases its profits and enhances the amount of money paid to shareholders by decreasing the amount paid out in insurance claims.

 The Low-Ball Strategy